History of Victor Baranco and the Lafayette Morehouse

 Vic developed a curriculum around group living, communication, sensuality, and man-woman relationships, and created concepts and practices that are (to my mind) as powerful and relevant today as they were 50 years ago.
 Much of this curriculum is still taught at the Lafayette Morehouse and occasionally in New York, Atlanta, and Philadelphia.
 These concepts have to do with the inherent perfection of human beings, the importance of pleasure goals in living a full life, the nature of effective communication, the nature of man-woman relationships (which includes many practical aspects on learning how to please your partner and win with the opposite sex), effective governance structures for communal living (the “One No Vote”), and expansion of orgasmic potential for both men and women.
 Vic had many students who later became well-known using his materials (and/or derivations).
 Former students include Bob and Leah Schwartz (authors of “The One Hour Orgasm”), Regena Thomashauer (founder of “Mama Gena’s School of Womanly Arts”), Patricia Taylor (author of “Expanded Orgasm”), The Welcomed Consensus (an intentional community in San Francisco), Nicole Daedone (founder of the OneTaste communities in San Francisco and New York), and Steve and Vera Bodansky (authors of many books including Extended massive orgasm).
 Vic was a contemporary of and knew Werner Erhard and many other figures in the consciousness development movements of the sixties and seventies.
-He participated in CIA-sponsored LSD experiments (some of which were chronicled by Tom Wolfe in The Electric Kool-Aid Acid Test).
+He participated in CIA-sponsored LSD experiments.
 Vic coined many words that came into common usage including the “do-date” (a sexual practice where both partners focus all their attention on one partners’ pleasure) and “win-win.”
 The “do-date” technique is mentioned in Timothy Ferris’ Four Hour Body, and is also the basis of Nicole Daedone’s “Orgasmic Meditation” (OM) practice.
 Nicole and OneTaste probably WERE a cult (see below), but she stepped down from leadership in 2019 and since then the organization has basically died, although independent practice communities remain.

 Controversy around Victor Baranco